What is a Land Severance?

 Minimum Distance Separation (MDS) Formulae

 Your local Municipality and various agencies listed on the Rules of Procedure will receive a copy of your severance application and will provide comments to the Land Division Committee.
-Pre-consultation with the Municipality involved and interested agencies is essential before submitting your application to ensure the application reflects any special land severance requirements set out in the official plan and what other permits and approvals may be required.
+Pre-consultations with the Municipality involved and interested agencies are essential before submitting your application to ensure the application reflects any special land severance requirements set out in the official plan and what other permits and approvals may be required.

 The Land Division Committee requires that one application be submitted for each unrelated new lot created or for each lot addition, mortgage or charge, easement or right-of-way, correction of title, technical severance, partial discharge of mortgage and agreement of sale and purchase.
 The owner or his agent, authorized in writing must make the application, and the approval authority must be satisfied that a plan of subdivision of the land is not necessary for proper and orderly development.
 Incomplete applications will be returned without processing.

-The Land Division Committee requires that, in addition to the prescribed information required by minister’s regulation, Appendix B forms part of the application for consent.
+The Land Division Committee requires that, in addition to the prescribed information required by the Minister’s regulation, Appendix B forms part of the application for consent.
 Appendix B, which must be completed and certified by the municipal clerk within which the property is located, provides the Committee with names, and complete addresses of all persons assessed within 60 metres of the land that is the subject of the application, for circulation purposes.

 Yellow identification signs are sent by courier to the applicant after the complete application has been filed.
 These signs are to be posted immediately on stakes at each front corner of the lot to be severed, and are to remain there until the Decision of the Committee becomes final and binding.
-These signs assist the Committee member when visiting the site and also serves to notify neighbours of your application.
+These signs assist the County staff when visiting the site and also serves to notify neighbours of your application.
 Failure to post signs may result in a delay of a Decision from the Land Division Committee.
 Check frequently to ensure that signs are in place.

 The Secretary-Treasurer, on behalf of the Committee, by personal service or by regular or registered mail, shall give written notice to all persons and agencies prescribed in the regulation, of the time and place of the hearing of each application, not less than 14 days prior to the date of the hearing.
 Notice of Application will be circulated to property owners within 60 metres of the subject land.